mautosoft/maxautoclicker/README.md

 To download the application, click on Releases (right).

-If you like the application, share it on social media, recommend it in forums or groups, and write reviews, articles, and YouTube videos about it.
+If you like the application, share it on social media, recommend it in forums or groups.
+Write reviews, articles, and YouTube videos about it.
 Thanks. ++

 # Introduction: Max Auto Clicker